For creating a virtual machine, the VirtualMachine resource is used. Its parameters allow you to configure:

 d8 v ssh cloud@linux-vm --local-ssh --command "nproc"

-By default, the changes to a virtual machine are applied through a manual restart.
-If you need the changes to be applied immediately and automatically, you can modify the change application policy as follows:
+The default behavior is to apply changes to the virtual machine through a “manual” restart.
+If you want to apply the changes immediately and automatically, you need to change the change application policy:

 spec: